 Not all advisers of course look at this but it is an incredibly tempting draw for them to promote this scheme.
 However, it only takes some shaky moments on the stock exchange and some poor investments through the private pension firm for the £1 million which is already been eroded by the commission payment initially to reduce to a level that may not be able to achieve the previous £20,000 a year you were being guaranteed.
 On top of this course with the private pension scheme you also do not receive some of the benefits that a final salary scheme would offer.

-What can go wrong with a DB Pension Transfer?
+What can go wrong with a Defined Benefit Pension Transfer?

 There are two elements that need to be considered in relation to these transfers from final salary pension scheme run by your employer: